Frequently Asked Questions

 While Cuba boasts one of the best education systems in the world, English is not as common as you might expect based on your experience in other countries of the region.
 This is gradually changing, but as media and internet are limited, the average person does not have as much exposure to English as you might encounter elsewhere.
 With that said, Cubans are extremely helpful and curious, so a smile and some basic Spanish will go a long way in communicating with your hosts.

 In Cuba the standard voltage is 110 / 220 V and the standard frequency is 60 Hz and this can vary by region, the city or even the hotel at which you are staying .
 Please check locally if you can use your appliances otherwise a power converter may be required.

 Power sockets are of type A, B, C and L.

 Given our history and current geopolitical climate, politics is a curious, but sensitive subject for both Americans and Cubans.
 Initiating a discussion of a political nature is discouraged, although you may find that some Cubans are willing to express their thoughts openly.
 If you do encounter someone who is willing to do this, the best thing to do is to simply listen politely and answer questions factually, but without regard to opinion.

 Below is a list of the most important documents you should have for your trip.

 - Passport – Your passport must be valid for at least six (6) months from your date of entry to Cuba.
 Bring two (2) or more photocopies to carry with you as you travel around.
 You may wish to leave a copy at home with someone you can contact in case your passport is lost.

-- Travel Visa – Cuban entry visa and exit visa, provided by P2P
+- Travel Visa – Cuban entry visa and exit visa

 - Valid Airline Tickets for travel